karmaniverous/metastructure/README.md

 Metastructure is a powerful IDEA, but the tool itself is fairly simple.
 The real magic is in the templates you create to generate your infrastructure code.

-The [Metastructure Template repo](https://github.com/karmaniverous/metastructure-template) aims to provide an enterprise-grade reference infrastructure that can serve as a robust starting point for your own projects.
+The [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template) aims to provide an enterprise-grade reference infrastructure that can serve as a robust starting point for your own projects.

 At the moment...

-- I'm adding a critical mass of key features to the Metastructure Template repo to make it a more useful reference.
+- I'm adding a critical mass of key features to the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template) to make it a more useful reference.
 At a minimum this will include the existing SSO implementation, full cross-account CloudWatch audit logging, and a GitHub Actions-based DevOps pipeline.

-- I'm developing a course on Udemy to present Metastructure and work organically through the process of developing the Metastructure Template repo.
+- I'm developing a course on Udemy to present Metastructure and work organically through the process of developing the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template).

 So stay tuned!